'Saving Mr. Banks' rescues the complex mind behind 'Mary Poppins'

-BURBANK, California (Reuters) - In the leafy, idyllic setting that is the Disney Studios lot, author P.L.
+BURBANK, Calif., Dec 11 (Reuters) - In the leafy, idyllic setting that is the Disney Studios lot, author P.L.
 Travers made life hell for writers and composers and Walt Disney himself in a movie that portrays her as a withering, brick wall, toxic nightmare of a woman.

 It is not quite the demeanor one would expect from the creator of one of the most beloved of children’s books, “Mary Poppins.”
 But Travers was so worried that Disney and his dream factory would ruin her story of the magical, flying British nanny that she subverted their work at every turn during two weeks at the Burbank studios in 1961.